Trump halts $1.8bn ‘anti-weaponisation’ fund amid bipartisan backlash

 According to documents released by the Department of Justice, the $1.8bn was slated to serve as payment for victims of “lawfare” and government “weaponisation”.

-Trump himself has repeatedly painted himself as such a victim, framing himself and his allies as victims of unfair government prosecution.
+Trump himself has repeatedly painted himself as such a victim, framing himself and his allies as targets of unfair government prosecution.

 Monday’s announcement came after Trump met with House Speaker Mike Johnson over Republican concerns about the “anti-weaponisation” fund.

-Senate Majority Leader Mike Thune has likewise called for the fund to be dropped, as he seeks to rally Republicans to pass a $72bn immigration enforcement funding bill.
+Senate Majority Leader John Thune has likewise called for the fund to be dropped, as he seeks to rally Republicans to pass a $72bn immigration enforcement funding bill.

 Still, Democrats on the Senate floor argued that the reported pause did not go far enough.